Course details

 The ideal learning environment

-As this is an engineering course, you will study 'how it works' – learning about the underlying mathematics and electronics in our electronics and computing laboratories.
+As this is an engineering course, you will study 'how it works' – learning about the underlying technology and electronics in our electronics and computing laboratories.

-You will also learn ‘how to work it’ - developing professional skills in lighting design, sound engineering and event management, with practice in our dedicated production space and in venues around the city.
+You will also learn ‘how to work it’ - developing professional skills in lighting design, sound engineering, video and broadcast production, and event management, with practice in our dedicated production spaces and in venues around the city and beyond.

-You'll get to grips with the latest technology, thanks to our links with AC Entertainment Technology Ltd. Our industry-standard equipment includes:
+You'll get to grips with the latest technology, thanks to our links with the leading manufacturers and production companies.
+A small selection of our industry-standard equipment includes:

-- Sound: An Allen & Heath dLive system, d&b audiotechnik Y series system with B-subs and a full max wedge monitor system
+- Sound: Allen & Heath dLive systems, DiGiCo SD series, Yamaha digital desks, d&b audiotechnik Y series system with B-subs and a full Max wedge monitor system.

-- Video: 270 LED video wall panels and a Roland V-8700HD video mixer
+- Video: 270 LED video wall panels, projectors, and video mixers from Roland and Blackmagic Design.

-- Software: EASE (Enhanced Acoustic Simulator for Engineers), WYSIWYG and Capture lighting simulation systems, as well as standard free industry software such as Avolites Titan, Chamsys and d&b Array Calc
+- Software: EASE (Enhanced Acoustic Simulator for Engineers), WYSIWYG and Capture lighting simulation systems, Resolume video software, AutoCAD design software, as well as standard free industry software such as Avolites Titan, Chamsys and d&b Array Calc.

 Our extensive equipment is housed in the following facilities:

 - Hemi-Anechoic Chamber: Our hemi-anechoic chamber is a specialist acoustic environment.
-The room has ‘dead sound’; there are no echoes or acoustic reflections which makes the space excellent for acoustic experimentation.
-The chamber has dedicated test equipment including a dummy torso used for testing
+The room has ‘dead sound’, there are no echoes or acoustic reflections which makes the space excellent for acoustic experimentation.
+The chamber has dedicated test equipment including a dummy torso used for testing.
+Unlike many institutions that reserve such facilities for postgraduate students, our students will work in the 'chamber' from Foundation year onwards.

-- Auditorium: The main teaching space for students on the degree.
-The room includes 12 1-Ton rigging points in the ceiling.
-In the last few years, £174,000 has been spent on new sound and lighting equipment and our kit now includes 130 panels of video wall and controllers.
-You’ll have hands-on practicals where you’ll design the rig and make everything – including lighting and sound – work
+- Auditorium 3: The main practical teaching space for students on the degree.
+The room includes 12 1-Tonne rigging points in the 10-metre-high roof (accessed by our Genie scissor lift) and 3-phase power.
+In the last few years, over £200,000 has been spent on new sound, lighting, and video equipment.
+You’ll have numerous hands-on practicals here where you’ll design the rig and make everything work.

-- Multi-purpose Lab: An experimental lab with some permanently installed tests.
-You’ll also be able to programme and prepare shows in here using a small loudspeakers system, digital mixing console, small lighting rig and lighting desk
+- Entertainment Technology Lab: An experimental lab with some permanently installed tests.
+You’ll also be able to programme and prepare shows in here using a small loudspeakers system, digital mixing console, small lighting rig and lighting desk.

-- Multi-Channel Sound Lab: The lab is a Dante audio equipped room containing 32 loudspeakers used for investigating future immersive audio applications.
+- Multi-Channel Sound Lab: The lab is a Dante audio equipped room containing 32 loudspeakers used for investigating immersive audio applications.
 You’ll test surround sound decoders and create immersive auditory displays.
-The equipment is run through software created at the University
+The equipment is run through software created at the University.

-- Multi-purpose Lab: This lab is used for small scale acoustic testing and includes a small anechoic chamber and a vintage hearing test booth.
-There’s also a selection of loudspeakers in different states of deconstruction
+- Sound Technology Lab: This lab is used for small scale acoustic testing and includes a small anechoic chamber and a vintage hearing test booth.
+There’s also a selection of loudspeakers in different states of deconstruction.
+The room includes a digital sound desk, and technical sessions in here are where you’ll judge the performance characteristics of equipment.

 Your teaching team